One Skillet Spicy Shakshuka with Feta

 I believe I’m at the point of my life known as “running on steam”, and not as well as Thomas the Tank Engine did.
 That and protein powder brownies because what else is a potential bride supposed to do to cure her endless chocolate cravings?!

-There are two things I’m positively happy to report: I’m beginning to enjoy wedding planning a lot more, and this Shakshuka with Feta is pretty amazing.
-As much as I’m enjoying wedding planning, I think we need to divert to why exactly you need to make this Shakshuka…tomorrow.
+There are two things I’m positively happy to report: I’m beginning to enjoy wedding planning a lot more, and this shakshuka with feta is pretty amazing.
+As much as I’m enjoying wedding planning, I think we need to divert to why exactly you need to make this shakshuka…tomorrow.
 Or right after reading this post.
 Yes, I’m going to go with right after reading this.

 If you’ve ever had breakfast pizza then you already know how delicious this meal can be.
-Tomato sauce is like the base for all things perfect (cue: pizza, lasagna, pasta) so we already know that’s sorted: add in a few key spices such as garlic, cumin and some red pepper flakes, sauté some caramelised onions aka my weakness and bell peppers and I could eat the tomato sauce by itself.
+Tomato sauce is like the base for all things perfect (cue: pizza, lasagna, pasta) so we already know that’s sorted: add in a few key spices such as garlic, cumin and some red pepper flakes, sauté some caramelised onions aka my weakness and red bell peppers and I could eat the tomato sauce by itself.

 And then we add poached eggs.
 Didn’t we discuss my obsession with these the other day?
 Someone send help (or not).